Welcome to Concept2Creation

 What is NAMIG?

 NAMIG is the Northern Advanced Manufacturing Industry Group.
 It was formed as a consortium of local industries, government and education providers to introduce Advanced Manufacturing pathways to students.
-It is currently funded by the Department of Further Education, Employment, Science and Technology with some additional funding from industry partners.
-His Excellency Rear Admiral Kevin Scarce AC CSC RANR Governor of South Australia is Patron of NAMIG.
+It is currently funded by the Department of State Development and the Department For Education And Child Development with additional funding from industry partners.

 NAMIG is the proud recipient of the following awards: